donnierayjones/dayone-js-html/README.markdown

 This app requires Node.js.
 Install Node.js then run the following
 commands:

-1. `npm install`
+1. `npm install webpack webpack-dev-server -g`
-2. `npm start`
+2. `npm install`
+3. `webpack`
+4. `webpack-dev-server`
-3. Open http://localhost:8080 in Google Chrome
+5. Open http://localhost:8080 in Google Chrome

-Should be all you need to run it as-is.
+This should be all you need to run it as-is.
 If you're wanting to make changes to the scripts, see the [React.js Getting Started Guide][6].

 ## Example PDF Screenshot